wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 image: assets/img/vendor-security-bar.png
 tags: dev
 author: fuller
-description: An opinionated, critical look at the state of security of vendor cloud integrations, along with recommendations for documenting, and adhering to, cloud security best practices for both vendors and customers.
+description: An opinionated, critical look at the state of security of vendor cloud integrations, along with recommendations for documenting and adhering to, cloud security best practices for both vendors and customers.
 excerpt_separator: <!--more-->
 ---

-_An opinionated, critical look at the state of security of vendor cloud integrations, along with recommendations for documenting, and adhering to, cloud security best practices for both vendors and customers._
+_An opinionated, critical look at the state of security of vendor cloud integrations, along with recommendations for documenting and adhering to, cloud security best practices for both vendors and customers._

 <!--more-->